What Is Preventive Maintenance? (Types, Examples & Benefits)

 Let’s briefly touch on a few specific examples of preventive maintenance that may be applicable to your business:

-Your business’ main assets include the regularly used equipment that contributes to your overall success.
+• Check critical assets: Your business’ main assets include the regularly used equipment that contributes to your overall success.
 For example, if you own a restaurant, a walk-in refrigerator is going to be one of your essential assets — your business can’t function without it.
 For regular refrigerator maintenance, it’s important to check door seals, defrost built-up ice, check the drip pan and drain hole, and clean the condenser coils every so often.
 You should consider performing these tasks once per month when it comes to maintaining the optimum functionality of your most critical assets.

-For properties such as senior living communities or apartment complexes, it’s important to perform routine inspects to keep tenants safe and preserve the health and value of the property.
+• Complete property maintenance for communities: For properties such as senior living communities or apartment complexes, it’s important to perform routine inspections to keep tenants safe and preserve the health and value of the property.
+Water damage, for instance, can be detrimental to community living, but it’s easily preventable with routine inspections and maintenance.
+Some examples of property maintenance include regularly checking roofs and gutters, bathroom plumbing and appliances.

 Preventive maintenance can be as complicated or as simple as you make it.
 Remember to keep in mind that you should only focus on a handful of preventive maintenance actions at a time to keep the process manageable and affordable, and the little precautions you’re taking now will contribute to a safer, more successful business in the long run.

-Create your first preventive maintenance task today.
+Sound to good to be true?
+Create your first preventive maintenance task for free using Coast.

 • Warren Wu